 For the eight years I we have lived in our home I have wanted some sort of buffet piece in our dining room.
-The only problem was it had to a narrow piece because of the minimal space, and we also had a baseboard electric heater on that wall.
+The only problem was it had to be a narrow piece because of the minimal space, and we also had a baseboard electric heater on that wall.

 After years of using shelves to fill the space, I wanted my buffet.
 So after talking to my husband and others I decided to remove the electric baseboard heater.
-We have never once turned it on to use, since we heat our home with our wood stove so it was an easy decision.
+We have never once turned it on to use, since we heat our home with our wood stove it was an easy decision.
 Once it was removed my options opened up a little more, but it still had to be narrow.

 That’s when I decided to build my own out of stock upper kitchen cabinets.
-They are only 12″ deep and basically built for me so I knew it would be an easy project.
+They are only 12″ deep and basically built already for me so I knew it would be an easy project.

 I also used upper cabinets in our built ins at our cottage as well as other parts of our home.
 So I had an idea of what I was going to do.

 Some of the following links are Affiliate links.
 Click here to see my full disclosure.

 - 3 – Stock Upper Kitchen Cabinets (79.98 each – $240)

 - 3 – 2x4x8 (6.08 each – $18) Pine

 - 2 – 1x4x8 (7.55 each – $23) Pine

 - 1 – 1x16x8 Edge Glued Panel for the top ($32.56)